University Guide

 Accommodation

 The university guarantees accommodation to all first-year students starting in September.
 Although the university cannot guarantee accommodation to those starting in January, there is still accommodation available.
 The university offers accommodation across its sites in High Wycombe, and Uxbridge.
-Prices range from £80 per week to £175 per week, depending on the accommodation type and contract length.
+Prices depend on the accommodation type and contract length.
 Students can find out more about accommodation here.

 Students' Union